Is There a Way to Get Rid of Under Eye Puffiness for Good?

 4. Allergy control

-- Try to keep your home clean and tidy, dust as often as possible (without going too obsessive, that is).
+- Try to keep your home clean and tidy, dust as often as possible (without becoming too obsessive, that is).

 - Change your bed linen regularly.